 Step 2: Set up payroll expenses in the chart of accounts

-If you don't use QuickBooks Online Payroll, you can still set up your chart of accounts to track your payroll expenses.
-You'll just have to enter the expenses manually each time you run payroll.
+You can set up your chart of accounts to track your payroll expenses.
+You'll have to enter the expenses manually each time you run payroll.

 Step 3: Enter hourly cost rates for each employee

 Since you can use hourly costs or payroll expenses to track labour costs, you can decide if you want to set up hourly costs or not.
-If you use QuickBooks Online Payroll, you can just use your payroll expenses to see your labour costs.
-But remember, you won't see the costs in projects until after payroll is processed.
 If you want to estimate your labour costs between payroll runs or if you don’t have payroll, you can use estimated hourly costs.

 To estimate your fully-burdened hourly cost for each employee, you can enter employee wages, and other costs like taxes and workers' comp insurance, as an hourly cost rate.
 Then you can use these rates to estimate your labour costs.

 Here’s how to set up hourly costs:

 Important: Set up your hourly cost rates before you start tracking time in QuickBooks Online.
 Hourly cost rates only apply to time that is tracked after the hourly cost rate is set.

 - Select Hourly cost rate.
 This opens the hourly cost rate window.

 - Find the employee and select Add.
 Or to edit an employee's rate, select the pencil ✎ icon.

 - Select the calculator icon to open the hourly cost rate calculator.